-Sequel to "Summer of '42" reunites Hermie, Oscy and Benjie as they graduate from high school.
+The sequel to Summer of '42 (1971) reunites Hermie, Oscy and Benjie as they graduate from high school.
 Benjie departs shortly to war while Hermie and Oscy go on to college and experience fraternity hazings, cheating on exams, sex scandals and other unsavory college activities.
 Hermie grows apart from his childhood friend Oscy and begins a relationship with Julie that allows him to settle down into maturity.

 Did You Know?

 The film is also noted for being the feature film debut of John Candy